Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Without a financing contingency clause, you’d need to either come up with enough money for the home or back out of the contract and lose your deposit.

 Do I need one even if I have preapproval from my mortgage lender?

 Yes.
-While it’s a good idea to get preapproved before you start home shopping, it isn’t an ironclad guarantee.
+A preapproval only means a lender is likely to approve your loan.
+While it’s important to get preapproved before you start home shopping, getting a final approval for your loan isn’t an ironclad guarantee.